kubecost/docs/troubleshooting/troubleshoot-install.md

 `.Values.kubecostToken` is primarily used to manage trial access and is provided to you when visiting [http://kubecost.com/install](http://kubecost.com/install).

 `.Values.kubecostProductConfigs.productKey` is used to apply a Enterprise license.
-More info in this [doc](/install-and-configure/advanced-configuration/add-key.md).
+More info in our [Adding a Product Key](/install-and-configure/advanced-configuration/add-key.md).

 ### Error loading metadata